zerolawtech/SFT-Protocol/docs/nftoken.rst

     This method is callable directly by the issuer, implementing multi-sig via ``MultiSig.checkMultiSigExternal``.
 It may also be called by a permitted module.

-    Modules can hook into this method via ``STModule.modifyAuthorizedSupply``.
-The modules are called before the authorized supply is changed.
+    If a :ref:`governance` module has been set on the associated ``IssuingEntity``, it must provide approval whenever this method is called.

     Emits the ``AuthorizedSupplyChanged`` event.